Most of my friends love dogs, and one has a dog named Harry. I’m so excited to share the gift I found for her!

-I was looking for a vintage copy of Harry the Dirty Dog for a gift when I found something more appropriate for my friend, Harry painted on a library card.
+I was looking for a vintage copy of Harry the Dirty Dog since her Harry is a white Maltese who loves to roll in the dirt.
+However, I found something more appropriate for my friend from WingedWorld.
 I was delighted to discover WingedWorld and read about the process from shop owner/artist Vickie Moore of her library card art.
+Vickie is an artist who paints vintage library cards, and if you can remember a card catalog, you’ll love her work.

 From Vickie: “When I was visiting a local library a few years ago, I noticed obsolete library card catalog cards being used as scratch paper, then tossed into garbage or recycling bins.
 Somehow it felt wrong to me that these little pieces of history were being tossed away.
 (As a little girl, I lived one block from a library and spent many a summer day there.
 I’m quite sure that I read every horse book on the shelves.)